jleben/arrp/interface/jack/README.md

 The Arrp compiler can generate C++ code for a Jack client using the option `--interface jack`.

-CMake helps in automating the process of generating this C++ code and further compiling it into an executable.
+CMake helps automate the process of generating this C++ code and further compiling it into an executable.

 ## Example